Adam Mardel

-Adam Mardel is an American pop singer best-known for his work with Second Alibi and for founding the record label E2A Music Group, LLC.
+Adam Mardel is an American pop singer best known for his work with Second Alibi and for founding the record label E2A Music Group, LLC.

 Career

 Adam was an opening act on Aaron Carter's After Party Tour in 2013.
 In the spring of 2017 Adam launched a concert series called "E2A Presents" to feature bands and artists of different genres.
 In a 2020 interview on WGN (AM) with Paul Lisnek Adam announced that he is working on a memoir and new music.
+Adam announced in a 2023 interview that he was re-releasing Second Alibi's records and was in the beginning stages of a charity compilation album.

 Personal life

-On March 29, 2021 Adam announced via social media that he was engaged to Michael Liedke.
+On March 29, 2021, Adam announced via social media that he was engaged to Michael Liedke.